anika-n-01/BIOF501_Project/README.md

 8. **Singleton Removal**: Low-abundance sequences (singletons) are removed.
 9. **Count Matrix Generation**: Reads are mapped back to ASVs to create the count matrix.

-Here is visualization of the workflow:
+Here is a visualization of the workflow:

 ![Workflow Illustration](images/VSearch_501.png)